 Few fish fall into this category more strongly than do sharks, skates and rays.
 When I was a boy, no one I knew kept any of these creatures.
-And of the sharks, only mako shark was considered fit to eat — and even then it was a second-class fish.
+Although I later met some old Italians who loved skate or ray wing.

 But still fish prejudice remains, especially among anglers.
 And I am not immune.
 Case in point: Myliobatis californicus, the Pacific bat ray.
-I’ve caught more than a few of these critters since I moved to California, but had never kept one.
+I’ve caught more than a few of these critters since I moved to California, but for years never kept one.

 Absolutely everyone I knew — across ethnic groups, mind you — said they were inedible.
 “Mud marlin” is the ray’s nickname, as they often live in muddy areas and fight like hell when you hook them.
 I suspected they were inedible because, like all members of the shark family, they process urea through their skin.
 So the flesh of a poorly handled shark, skate or ray can smell like piss, or worse, like ammonia.
 Not good eats.

-So as we motored out into the San Francisco Bay last week, I told RJ, “If we catch a bat ray, I want to keep it.”
-RJ, who I’ve been fishing with many times, tolerates my eccentricities and was game for it.
+So one day I told my friend RJ, “If we catch a bat ray, I want to keep it.”
+RJ Waldron, who I’ve been fishing with for many years, tolerates my eccentricities and was game for it.
 We were fishing for leopard sharks, so there was a good chance we’d connect with a mud marlin.

-It was my friend Rick who caught one.
-As soon as he hooked it, RJ and I knew it was a ray.
-They are sullen, willful fish that tear line off your reel and stay on the bottom.
+We soon hooked one.
+Bat rays are sullen, willful fish that tear line off your reel and stay on the bottom.
 No head shaking, no frilly runs.
 Just power.
 Lots of power.
-Rick muscled the ray in, however, and it was a nice one, about 10-12 pounds.
+Turned out to be a nice one, about 10 pounds.